As eCommerce business owners, I'm sure you don't need any introduction to online sales promotions.

 Plus, rewarding customers in this way frequently leads to increased loyalty and revenue.
 This is a win-win situation for both you and your consumers.

-Bundles and branded presents can both generate a lot of new interest in your company.
+Bundles and branded gifts can both generate a lot of new interest in your company.

-For orders exceeding €100, Respire offers Breathe Travel Kit, product bundle consisting of two goods.
-The seller is attempting to get people talking about the deal and encourage visitors to browse the product selection with this type of promotion.
+For orders exceeding €100, Respire offers Breathe Travel Kit, a product bundle consisting of two products.

 Pura Vida is an excellent example:

-With cross-sell campaigns, you may increase the average order value of users who are in the decision stage of your sales funnel.
+With cross-sell campaigns, online stores may increase the average order value of users who are in the decision stage of the sales funnel.